K-12 Programs

 Academic Excellence & Advanced Programs

-The Academically Gifted Programs are designed to rigorously challenge students by recognizing, cultivating, nurturing, and offering opportunities for continued academic, social, and/or emotional growth through differentiated educational services beyond the regular education core curriculum.
+The Academically Gifted Programs are designed to rigorously challenge students by recognizing, cultivating, nurturing, and offering opportunities for continued academic, social, and/or emotional growth.
+These K-12 programs differentiate educational services beyond the regular education core curriculum.

-Mooresville High School introduced the National Academy Foundation, Academy of Engineering at Mooresville High School in the 2019-2020 school year.
-NAF provides a national network of education, business, and community leaders who work together to ensure high school students are college, career, and future ready.
-The network of career-themed academies is designed to offer small learning communities within the schools.
-The program emphasizes getting students paid internships in their junior or senior year to give them hands-on experience and a resume builder.
-Mooresville High School Academy of Engineering Program of Study includes.
+Mooresville High School introduced the National Academy Foundation, Academy of Engineering, in the 2019-2020 school year.
+NAF provides a national network of education, business, and community leaders who work together to ensure high school students are college, career, and future-ready.
+This K-12 program in Mooresville, NC, is designed to offer small learning communities within the schools.
+It emphasizes getting students paid internships in their junior or senior year to give them hands-on experience and a resume builder.

 iAcademy is a unique approach to public education through a hybrid of time spent learning in class and at home.
-The best of both worlds, flexibility is built into the fabric of the program.
-Parents choose which aspects will most benefit their student and create a customized learning plan with the instructor.
+The best of both worlds, flexibility is built into the fabric of the K-12 school program.
+Parents choose which aspects will most benefit their students and create a customized learning plan with the instructor.

 Career, Technical, and Dual Pathways

-Career academies are small, personalized learning communities focused on a particular pathway of study that equip students with job skills and ready them for success in the workplace.
-They combine academic and career and technical curricula around a specific career them.
+Career academies are small, personalized learning communities focused on a particular pathway of study that equips students with job skills and readys them for success in the workplace.
+These programs combine academic and technical curricula around a specific career.
 They also have established partnerships with local employers to provide career awareness and work-based learning opportunities for students.
 There are 12+ program pathways that are offered to students.

-Career & College Promise (CCP) is a partnership between both public school districts and Mitchell Community College which enables high school students to get a jump-start on earning college credits while still enrolled in high school.
+Career & College Promise (CCP) is a partnership between public school districts and Mitchell Community College.
+It enables high school students to earn college credits while still enrolled in high school.
 The tuition is free.
 Eligible students may earn college transfer credits, workforce credentials, or both.
-College Transfer Pathways designed for students to start working toward a four-year degree.
+College Transfer Pathways is designed for students to start working toward a four-year degree.
 These structured pathways offer courses that, if successfully completed with a “C” or better, will seamlessly transfer to any public university and many private colleges and universities in the state.

 CTE at Iredell-Statesville School District